 In the next couple of weeks our congregation will gather together for our annual meeting.
 One of the main features of the night – and the one that seems to draw out the most conversation – is the approval of the budget.
 Personally, I'm tremendously thankful that in my years of ministry the budget has never been a source of hostility and severe disagreement.
 Yet, I know that's not the case for every church.
 I remember hearing once that you can quickly discover where a Christian's allegiance lies when you make requests of their time or money.

 Sadly, budget matters have hurt and ruined church's ministries, effective witness, and pastorates.
 Conflicts that arise over money and resource management aren't foreign to the New Testament.
-For instance, very early in the inspired history we read of the troubling episode of Ananias and Sapphira (Acts 5:1-11) and of the neglect of certain widows in the daily distributions (Acts 6:1-7).
-Likewise, Paul was concerned that the Corinthians might not, in their readiness to give, live up to his boasting (2 Corinthians 9:1-5) and it seems possible that his refusal to accept monetary support from that church had actually offended them (2 Corinthians 12:11-18).
+For instance, very early in the inspired history we read of the troubling episode of Ananias and Sapphira (Acts 5:1-11), and of the neglect of certain widows in the daily distributions (Acts 6:1-7).
+Likewise, Paul was concerned that the Corinthians might not live up to his boasting of them, (2 Corinthians 9:1-5).
+It also seems possible that his refusal to receive compensation and support from the Corinthians had actually offended them – so ready and willing were they to give (2 Corinthians 12:11-18).
 In another interesting situation Paul asked the church in Rome to pray for him that money given by Gentile churches would be accepted by the church in Jerusalem (Romans 15:22-33).
 All of these situations required careful sensitivity if the peace and prosperity of the church was to be promoted.

 So, when we think about congregational budget matters let me suggest some things that I think matter –:

 First, all of our resources belong to God.
 To be clear, the Bible puts a high priority on a good work ethic and earning one's money (see 2 Thessalonians 3:10 and 1 Timothy 5:18).
 But it's only ours in a secondary sense.
 We sing in the Psalms: “The earth is the Lord's and the fullness thereof” (Psalm 24:1) and he owns “the cattle on a thousand hills” (Psalm 40:1).
-All that we have is given to us by the charitable hand of God.
+All that we have is given to us by the charitable hand of God and, in a real sense, is to lead us to gratitude for the gospel (see 2 Corinthians 9:15).
 As Paul asked: “What do you have that you did not receive?”
 (1 Corinthians 4:7).
 Ultimately, the money being budgeted by a congregation – hard as it's worked for by members in the church – is God's money to be used for his glory.

 Second, God requires his people to be a giving people.
 The measure of our giving is according to that which we have received.
 We have received forgiveness and so we give forgiveness (Matthew 18:21-35); we have been shown mercy and so we give mercy (Luke 6:36); we have been given spiritual gifts and so we give our spiritual gifts (1 Corinthians 12:7); we have received much so that we may give much (Luke 12:48).
 Notice the pattern?
 This also applies to our money: “On the first day of every week, each of you is to put something aside and store it up, as he may prosper” (1 Corinthians 16:2).